InductiveStep/ggplot-and-covid/README.md

 ons_dat <- read_xlsx("https://www.ons.gov.uk/visualisations/dvc875a/fig1/datadownload.xlsx")
 ```

-The solution is to download the file first, which can all be done within
+The solution is to download the file first, which can be done within R,
-R, then read from there.
-The “mode” option is needed to download the
+then read from there.
+The “mode” option is needed to download the file
-file correctly (xlsx files are zip files, so they must be downloaded as
+correctly (xlsx files are zip files, so they must be downloaded as
 binary files).

 ``` r